philamp/caligrail/README.md

 - `unmount-calibre.sh` to start the downstream sync (Calibre to eReader and unmount the USB eReader)

-- create a custom field named "collec"
+- create a custom field named "collec" and configure kobotouch to use it to create collections in the Kobo db

 - use import.py -> use it with `calibre-debug -e` inside the container (TODO nice install)